Read time 6 minutes

 - Don’t require directory synchronization to manage your users.

 - Target to migrate to Office 365 over a short period of few weeks or less.

-Before proceeding towards the migration process, make sure you’ve already signed up for Office 365 subscription and have a verified domain.
-The external domain name has to be added as an Alternative UPN suffix in ‘Active Directories Domains & Trusts’.
+Before embarking on the migration process, it is crucial to ensure that you have successfully registered for an Office 365 subscription and have a verified domain.
+Additionally, make certain that the external domain name has been properly incorporated as an Alternative UPN suffix within the ‘Active Directory Domains & Trusts’ settings.